Registration

 Undergraduate Students

 Advanced standing examinations for undergraduate students are given in August/September, December, January/February, and May.
 These examinations may be taken only by students who have never been registered for or attended class at MIT in the subject concerned.
-Special students are not eligible to take advanced standing examinations.
+Special students and cross-registered students are not eligible to take advanced standing examinations.

 Except for entering first-year and transfer students, who may take advanced standing examinations offered during orientation, students must petition to take an advanced standing examination.
 The petition must be approved by the instructor in charge of the subject and the student's advisor, and then submitted to the Registrar's Office, Room 5-117, at least three weeks before the first day of the examination period.